sheraadams/OpenGL-Skyboxes-and-Photoshop-tutorial/README.md

 ## Photoshop Tutorial Links

-Using OpenGL and Photoshop to make skyboxes and textures for 3d objects.

-How to make amazing skyboxes 20000 x 15000, 300dpi resolution in Photoshop in under 2 minutes:
+Using OpenGL and Photoshop to make 20000 x 15000, 300 dpi resolution skyboxes in Photoshop in less than two minutes:

 [Tutorial 1](https://www.youtube.com/watch?v=7LiPo5eH600)